 Canvas is an OpenADR 2.0b Virtual Top Node (VTN).
 OpenADR is an open protocol defined for demand response and load shifting on the utility grid.
 For more about OpenADR and its applications, please learn more at the alliance website.

-Canvas is the server side of OpenADR.
+A Virtual Top Node is the server side of OpenADR.
 It is responsible for registering and managing Virtual End Nodes (VENs).

 Canvas is available in two formats: